-Average university tuition rates in Canada topped $5,000 for the first time in 2011 and are continuing to rise, according to the Statistics Canada report, Undergraduate tuition fees for full time Canadian students.
+Average university tuition rates in Canada topped $5,000 for the first time in 2011 and are continuing to rise ($5,772 for 2013-2014), according to the Statistics Canada report, Undergraduate tuition fees for full time Canadian students.
 As a result, many students now view debt as a necessary part of going to school.
 In fact, the Canadian Federation of Students (CFS) calculates that Canadian students now owe more than $14.7 billion for federal government loans alone.

 Student debt can negatively affect both the individual student and the economy as a whole as it limits access to higher education and skews career choices, notes the CFS in Student debt in Canada: Education shouldn’t be a debt sentence.
 Most students who skip post-secondary education do so because of financial issues and debt can also be a decisive factor in career choice after graduation.

 There is some good news for students, however: You can choose reasonable borrowing options and find ways to handle your debt responsibly.

 First, be sure to minimize how much you need to borrow by looking for scholarships and bursaries from sources such as: